|Warranty length||2 Years (3 Years on registration)|

 Dynamic Range: 105 dB

 Dimensions (WHD): 435 x 137 x 440 mm

 Weight: 15 kg

-Addressing the need for dedicated CD players, Yamaha CD-S1000 allows audiophiles to enjoy music exactly as it was recorded with absolutely no details added or lost.
+Yamaha CD-S1000 CD Player is a high end, dedicated CD player, allowing owners of a CD collection to enjoy the music exactly as it was recorded with absolutely no details added or lost.
+A perfect match for the Yamaha A-S1100 amplifier or Yamaha A-S2100 amplifier.
 When connected to an integrated amp, the DAC uses a differential motion mode to achieve balanced signal transmission of all stages.